grzelkowski/quick-ajax-post-loader/readme.txt

 `wp-content/themes/your-active-theme/quick-ajax-post-loader/templates/loader-icon/`.
 Use your own HTML, CSS, or animations to design a unique loading indicator.

 == Changelog ==

+= 1.3.8 - 2025-01-09 =
+- Added new global options for customizing button labels:
+  Read More: Customize the "Read More" button text for your templates.
+  Show All: Customize the label for the "Show All" button, which displays all posts without taxonomy filtering.
+  Load More: Customize the label for the "Load More" button, used to load additional posts.
+- Updated the default template to enhance design and usability.
+- Improved code maintainability by reducing redundancy and optimizing helper methods.

 = 1.3.7 - 2025-01-02 =
 - Improved JavaScript minification and optimized the code for better performance.
 - Enhanced CSS compatibility across different browsers by adding automatic prefixes.